Test my tree!

 When will I get my results?

 The tests take some time to run and we have to wait to receive a minimum number of samples to run in a batch.
-We're hoping to test the samples during the summer of 2020 and to have results back to you before the fall.
-COVID-19 CLOSURES MAY AFFECT THIS TIMELINE.
+Typically, for samples received in the spring or early summer, you should have results back to you before the fall.

 What about larger scale projects (multiple trees)?